FI

 First appointment

 Before being accepted as a donor, you will meet with a nurse who will walk you through the donation process in detail.
-You will have an AMH blood test, which gives an indication of your ovarian reserve.
-You will also be offered a meeting with a therapist, who provides guidance and emotional support throughout the donation journey.
+We will take an AMH blood test, which gives a preliminary indication of your ovarian reserve.
+If the result is normal, we will book you an appointment with a doctor.

 Doctor’s appointment